Categories: Marketing

 10. Success measurement

 Another difference between these two types of marketing is how you measure success.
-In B2C marketing, you measure success based on how many people respond to your ads, how many sales you get and how much money you make.
+In B2C marketing, you measure success based on how many people respond to your ads, how much sales you get, and how much money you make.
 In contrast, in B2B marketing, you measure success by looking at customer satisfaction levels or customer retention rates.

 INFOGRAPHIC